Spirit Airlines

-Spirit Airlines, Inc. (stylized as spirit), is a major United States ultra-low cost airline headquartered in Miramar, Florida, in the Miami metropolitan area.
-Spirit operates scheduled flights throughout the United States, the Caribbean and Latin America.
-Spirit was the eighth largest passenger carrier in North America as of 2023, as well as the largest ultra-low-cost carrier in North America.
+Spirit Airlines, Inc. is an American ultra low-cost airline headquartered in Dania Beach, Florida, in the Miami metropolitan area.
+Spirit operates scheduled flights throughout the United States, the Caribbean, and Latin America.
+Spirit was the seventh largest passenger carrier in North America as of 2023, as well as the largest ultra low-cost carrier in North America.
+Spirit filed for Chapter 11 bankruptcy in November 2024 and emerged after financial restructuring in March 2025, before filing for bankruptcy again in August 2025.